Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Results

-In order to examine the character of this reorientation transition, we have performed $\sigma_{aa}$ stress cycles on a sample of \er{} at constant temperature while measuring the \aax{} resistivity.
-The results of these measurements are presented in \cref{fig:hyst}.
+In order to examine the character of this putative reorientation transition, we have performed $\sigma_{aa}$ stress cycles on a sample of \er{} at constant temperature while measuring the \aax{} resistivity, presented in \cref{fig:hyst}.
 Above \ti{}, very little strain-induced change in the resistivity is observed.
-As the sample cools below \ti{}, a clear hysteresis loop opens up and increases in area.
+As the sample cools below \ti{}, a clear hysteresis loop opens.
 The exact size and shape of the hysteresis loops depends on the extent of the stresses applied, which depend on the history of the PZT actuators and is not identical between samples.
 The inset of \cref{fig:hyst} shows the normalized loop area for two different \er{} samples in the same configuration.
-This hysteretic behavior below \ti{} demonstrates that the switching behavior seen in both the elastocaloric and resistivity data represents a first order transition.
+This hysteretic behavior below \ti{} demonstrates that the switching behavior seen in both the elastocaloric and resistivity data corresponds to a first order transition.

-Further decreases in temperature cause the loop to close again, then reopen traversing the loop in the counterclockwise direction instead of clockwise.
-This inversion occurs near \tii{}, although the exact value varies sample to sample.
+Further decreases in temperature cause the hysteresis to close again, then reopen with the path oriented in the counterclockwise direction instead of clockwise.
+This inversion occurs near \tii{}, although the exact value varies between the two samples.
+(Stress-cycle data for the second sample is shown in \cref{sec:hyst2}.)
+Practical limitations in the stress cell (as described in \cref{app:nonideal}) caused the two measurements to cover slightly different ranges of strains--this in turn affects the details of the hysteresis loop shape and size.
+However, the presence of hysteresis, as well as the sign-changing behavior, appear to be robust.